paigeadelethompson/resume/README.md

 # Paige's Resume Format
 A format based loosely on Awesome-CV created with Hugo.
+- Runs on Github Pages (deployment workflow is available in the source tree.)
 - Mobile / Desktop viewing formats
 - Printer-friendly font selection; Apple SF Pro Display
 - Prints accurately from both mobile and desktop to standard A4 ( Fits 1-2 pages, probably more if necesarry.)